 Erica uses she/her pronouns.

-Jeanne has served as the chief executive officer for Rape Response, Inc. since 2010.
+Jeanne served as the Chief Executive Officer for Rape Response, Inc. from 2010 to 2022.
 She is a graduate of Mercer University with a degree in Organization Leadership.
 As Executive Director she advises and consults with the Board in fiscal management, policy development, implementation and agency operations while maintaining the authority, responsibility and accountability for the daily operations and management of Rape Response.
 Jeanne is responsible for grant acquisition, funding and fiscal management and ensures the agency’s responsibilities to its clients and the community are met.
 Jeanne volunteers with two great nonprofit agencies: Thumbs Up Mission and Adults Protecting Children.
 Additionally, she serves on the Advisory Board for Truett McConnell University Rielin and Salmen School of Nursing and the Fetterman School of Nursing at Toccoa Falls College.
 She is a past Rotarian, Wisdom Keeper, United Way Hall County and Still Waters Counseling board member.

 Jeanne uses she/her pronouns.